 General information regarding the residence permit is available on the Swedish Migration Agency's website.
 Corona related information from the Swedish Migration Agency can also be found on their website

-Will written examinations be conducted at campus or digitally during the autumn semester?
+Will written examinations be conducted at the campus or digitally during the spring semester?

 When will Chalmers resume with campus-only teaching?

 Chalmers is continuously following the development of the Covid-19 pandemic.
 If the situation should change, our guidelines on how education should be held could change.

 Keep yourself updated about the current Covid-19 situation in Sweden with information from:

 Will I be able to get healthcare in Sweden?

 Yes.
 If you are a student and you become registered in Sweden, you are entitled to medical care subject to the same terms and conditions as other people who are resident in the country.
 To become registered in the Swedish population register, you must study for more than one year.
 A standard patient fee to visit the doctor in Gothenburg costs between 100-300 SEK.